open-telemetry/opentelemetry-specification/specification/logs/overview.md

 The application logs will be also enriched by the resource context, similarly to how it is done for third-party applications and so will potentially have full correlation information across all context dimensions.

+The downside of this approach is that the simplicity of having the logs in a local file is lost (e.g. ability to easily inspect the log file locally) and requires a full buy-in in OpenTelemetry's logging approach.
+This approach also only works if the destination that the logs need to be delivered is able to receive logs via the network protocol that OpenTelemetry can send in.

+The benefits of this approach is that it emits the logs in well-defined, formal, highly structured format, removes all complexity associated with file logs, such as parsers, log tailing and rotation.
+It also enables the possibility to send logs directly to the logging backend without using a log collection agent.

 To facilitate both approaches described above OpenTelemetry provides SDKs, which can be used together with existing logging libraries and which automatically